Science Horizons Youth Internship Program

 Science Horizons Overview

 Environment Canada’s Science Horizons Youth Internship Program responds to the Youth Employment Strategy (YES) which the Government of Canada has been operating since 1997.
-The program aims to give recent post-secondary graduates opportunities to develop knowledge, skills and experience which will prepare them for sustainable employment in the field of environmental science.
-Through these opportunities, Environment Canada is also supporting organizations across Canada that advance environmental science.
+The program aims to develop opportunities for youth in the science, technology, engineering, and mathematics (STEM) fields through mentorship and provide them with hands-on experience matching them with mentors.
+Through these opportunities, Environment Canada is also supporting organizations across Canada that advance in science, technology, engineering and mathematics (STEM) fields.

-Through collaborative partnerships with organizations which have been awarded Science Horizons funding, young, post-secondary graduates receive hands-on experience working on environmental projects in internships lasting a minimum of six months (24 work weeks).
-These internships must be completed by March 31, 2015.
+Through collaborative partnerships with organizations which have been awarded Science Horizons funding, youth receive hands-on experience working in science, technology, engineering and mathematics (STEM) internships lasting a minimum of six months (24 work weeks).
+These internships must be completed by March 31, 2016.
 Up to a maximum of $12,000 in Science Horizons funding is available to organizations for each approved project internship.

 Environment Canada invites the following organizations to apply to the Science Horizons program by submitting project internship proposals.
 Organizations are to submit one application per project internship; however, they can submit more than one project for internship funding consideration.

 - Municipal governments;

 The Science Horizons application is aimed at employers.
 Interns do not apply to Science Horizons.
 Interns are hired directly by organizations which have received Science Horizons funding.
-Graduates who are interested in an internship should contact organizations in their area or elsewhere which may be engaged in environmental science and might choose to apply for project internship funding assistance through the Science Horizons program.
+Youth who are interested in an internship should contact organizations in their area or elsewhere which may be engaged in science, technology, engineering, and mathematics (STEM) and might choose to apply for project internship funding assistance through the Science Horizons program.

 Employers should note that potential interns must meet the following eligibility criteria in order to participate in a project which has been approved for Science Horizons funding:

 - Will not be in receipt of Employment Insurance during their internship.

 Interns will be required to:

 - Sign the Employer/Intern Letter of Understanding;

 - Make available to Environment Canada any models developed and data gathered while undertaking the project internship;

 - Consent to participate in the assessment of the project internship; and

-- Submit a final Intern Report by the completion of the project internship.
+- Submit a Final Internship Report by the completion of the project internship.

 Assessment of Proposed Project Internships